andrewdimmer/csi-3370-software-project/docs/uml-class-diagrams/admin/README.md

 ## Purpose

-This set of packages shall...
+This set of packages shall provide a means of demonstrating the System's functionality.

 ## Packages